 1. General Regulations

-Regulations have been updated to FY17, effective August 1, 2016.
-Current regulations are still available in PDF form.
+Regulations have been updated to FY20, effective August 1, 2019.
+Current regulations are also available in PDF form.

 Any motorized vehicle operated on the property of the University of Kansas is subject to all regulations governing parking at the institution.